This Web Page is: King Edward's School (Last revised 1/2/09)

 the trainer.”
 This was then thought to be quite daring.

-threw the paper away and walked to the balance room down the corridor to weigh
+spill of paper, threw the paper away and walked to the balance room down the

-minutes later everyone was running round in chaos, the air was thick with smoke
+I returned three minutes later everyone was running round in chaos, the air was

 In the Upper Fifth, my year for